speer-technologies/aircall/README.md

 ## Submission
 After you're done with the assignment, please submit a link to the **GitHub/Bitbucket repository** (make sure it's public) with your code **AND** a deployment link where our recruiters can interact with the live version.
 You can use freely available tools like **Netlify, Vercel, Heroku, etc** to deploy your React application.

-You should email both the links to our recruiters with the subject line **Full Stack Developer Assessment - [Your Name]**

 **Note:** Submissions without a valid repository and deployment link will be removed from any further consideration.

 To give you an idea, here's what our app looks like: